anoopravella/LotterEth/README.md

 # LotterEth
-A decentralized lottery application written using solidity and the web3 javascript API.
+A decentralized lottery application implemented using Ethereum, Solidity and the web3 javascript API.